Wesleyan-Media-Project/entity_linking_2022_usabilitystudy/README.md

    .\entity_linking_2022_usabilitystudy\setup_train.ps1
    ```

-**TODO**: Add note with link to detailed instructions here
+   **Note**: You may be prompted for your password.
+This just gives the script permission to move the datasets and trained entity linker model from your Downloads folder to the appropriate locations!
+You should use the same password that you use to log into your computer!

+**Note**: For more detailed documentation on how to manually complete this step, you can follow [this link](https://docs.google.com/document/d/11Wi66xhmrL4mo9NpH7C7n_Gbp4wX9YQL_gGbcYHL4kA/edit?usp=sharing).

 ### 3. Making Inferences with the Trained Model

 To completely set your computer up for, as well as run, the `facebook/inference` scripts, you can use the `setup_inference` scripts we prvoide!

 1. Running the `facebook/inference` scripts requires the `fb_2022_adid_text.csv.gz` dataset, and running the `google/inference` scripts requires the `g2022_adid_01062021_11082022_text.csv.gz` dataset, both of which are hosted on our Figshare.
 If you have not downloaded these datasets yet, you can do so by following [this link](https://www.creativewmp.com/data-access/) and completing the Data Access Form, which will redirect you to a page from which you can download both datasets.
+Please do not move the files from your **Downloads** folder!

+2. If you skipped steps [1 (Constructing a Knowledge Base of Political Entities)](#1-constructing-a-knowledge-base-of-political-entities) and [2 (Training the Entity Linking Model)](#2-training-the-entity-linking-model), you'll need to download our **pre-trained entity linker model**.
+This model is also hosted on our Figshare, and so you can access and download it through the same link as in the prior step!
+Please do not move the folder from your **Downloads** folder!

 #### If you use macOS/Linux:

+3. If you haven't already, make sure you have Python 3.10.5 and R both installed on your computer.
+[Here](https://www.python.org/ftp/python/3.10.5/python-3.10.5-macos11.pkg) is a direct link to the Python 3.10.5 package for macOS, and [here](https://cran.r-project.org/bin/macosx/) is a direct link to the R package for macOS. **Don't forget to check the box that adds each package to your PATH during installation!**

+   If you need further documentation, you can visit the main [Python](https://www.python.org/downloads/release/python-3105/) and [R](https://cran.r-project.org) sites.

-2. Execute the following two commands in order to set up and run `facebook/inference`:
+4. Execute the following two commands in order to set up and run `facebook/inference`:

    ```bash
    chmod +x ./entity_linking_2022_usabilitystudy/setup_inf.sh
    ./entity_linking_2022_usabilitystudy/setup_inf.sh
    ```

+   **Note**: You may be prompted for your password.
+This just gives the script permission to move the datasets and trained entity linker model from your Downloads folder to the appropriate locations!
+You should use the same password that you use to log into your computer!

 #### If you use Windows:

+3. If you haven't already, make sure you have Python 3.10.5 and R both installed on your computer.
+[Here](https://www.python.org/ftp/python/3.10.5/python-3.10.5-amd64.exe) is a direct link to the Python 3.10.5 package for Windows, and [here](https://cran.r-project.org/bin/windows/) is a direct link to the R package for Windows. **Don't forget to check the box that adds each package to your PATH during installation!**

+   If you need further documentation, you can visit the main [Python](https://www.python.org/downloads/release/python-3105/) and [R](https://cran.r-project.org) sites.

-2. Execute the following two commands in order to set up and run `facebook/inference`:
+4. Execute the following two commands in order to set up and run `facebook/inference`:

    ```powershell
    Set-ExecutionPolicy RemoteSigned -Scope CurrentUser .\entity_linking_2022_usabilitystudy\setup_inf.ps1
    ```

-**TODO**: Add note with link to detailed instructions here
+   **Note**: You may be prompted for your password.
+This just gives the script permission to move the datasets and trained entity linker model from your Downloads folder to the appropriate locations!
+You should use the same password that you use to log into your computer!

+**Note**: For more detailed documentation on how to manually complete this step, you can follow [this link](https://docs.google.com/document/d/1EaA_C_LgopZstTAl8JWLkfbQZdcPentXPTgIyYf7UkA/edit?usp=sharing).

 ## 4. Results Storage